owengraphs/Poverty-and-Academic-Success/README.md

 -Charter schools in the similar economic circumstances as non-charter schools do not have significantly better test scores

-All of the data used can be found from two datasets created by the California Assesment of Student Preformance and Progress(CAASPP) which are listed below.
+All of the data used can be found from two datasets created by the California Assessment of Student Performance and Progress(CAASPP) which are listed below.

 My data on percentage of students eligble for free lunch(my rough poverty estimate) can be found by following the link below and downloading the "Unduplicated Student Poverty – Free or Reduced-Price Meals Data 2023–24" excel file https://www.cde.ca.gov/ds/ad/filessp.asp